python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_3a_if_else.md

 elif name == "rob":
     print("Another abbreviation for robert, correct?") elif name == "lacy":
-    print("Does the origin of your name relate to clothing with lace?")
+    print("Does the origin of your name relate to lace?")
 else:
     print("I don't know you.")
 print("Done.")